-Rolling from their back to system. belly or belly to back requires some head control and the ability to rotate the body for ps to shoulders.
-Rolling is one of the first abilities that allower infant to move around.
-Often, infants with PWS have difficult initiating this movement.
+Rolling an infant from back to belly or belly to back requires some head control and the ability to rotate the body from hips to shoulders.
+Rolling is one of the first abilities that allows an infant to move around.6 Often, infants with PWS have difficulty initiating this movement.

-Intervention: Place the infant on their back on the floor.
+Intervention: Place the infant on his back on the floor.
 Show the infant a bright toy.
-As they focus on the toy, move the toy to one side.
-As the infant follows the object with their eyes, they will be encouraged to roll.
-If they cannot roll independently, gently hold onto their opposite leg and help them roll onto their side, and then over onto their stomach.
+As he focuses on the toy, move the toy to one side.
+As the infant follows the object with his eyes, he will be encouraged to roll.
+If he cannot roll independently, gently hold onto his opposite leg and help him roll onto his side, and then over onto his stomach.
 Repeat for each side.
 This can become a fun game to play with your child!